gro-intelligence/api-client/Recipes/_sources/quick-start-projects/get-started-in-120-seconds.rst.txt

 Get Started in 120 Seconds
 ##########################

-If you have a Google account, or if you already have `Jupyter Notebook <https://jupyter.readthedocs.io/en/latest/install.html>`_ and python installed, and a Gro API token, you can start pulling Gro data via our API client within 120 seconds.
+If you have a Google account, or if you already have Python and `Jupyter Notebook <https://jupyter.readthedocs.io/en/latest/install.html>`_ installed, and a Gro API token, you can start pulling Gro data via our API client within 120 seconds.

 Step 1: Get your API token
 --------------------------